Christian Siegfried von Plessen: Career

 In 1689, Plessen represented Denmark-Norway at the coronation of William II, Prince of Orange.
 In relation to Danish foreign policies, together with Christian von Lente and Robert Molesworth, he worked for an alliance with England.
 This resulted in a conflict with T. B. von Jessen and Conrad Reventlow, both of whom wanted to remain in the alliance with France.
 In 1695 and 1696, he represented Denmark when two treaties were concluded with England and the Netherlands, resulting in Denmark joining the Grand Alliance.

 After Frederick IV's ascent to the throne in 1699, Plessen lost his position at the Danish court.
 In January 1700, he thus had to resign as president of the Kammerkollegium.
 He kept his seat in the Geheoimekonceil and also remained involved in commissions and on diplomatic missions.

-In 1703, Plessen was accused of being involved in the murder of the Polish envou in Copenhagen Hans von Schade.
+In 1703, Plessen was accused of being involved in the murder of Hans von Schade, the Polish envoy in Copenhagen.
 The accusations were apparently unfounded.
 Further investigations were abandoned after diplomatic pressure from England, but Plessen had to give up his remaining government posts.
 He was also replaced as county governor of Møn and patron of the Knight's Academy in Copenhagen.
 In 1704, he moved to Hamburg.
 He was still used by the Danish government for diplomatic missions to the Netherlands and England.
 Prince George died in his arms in London in 1708.
 Plessen remained county governor of Vordingborg until 1710 and Jungshoved until 1814.